SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 ## Expectation

 An Expectation is a **test assertion that we can run against our data under test**.
-Like unit test assertions in most of the programming languages, Expectations provide a flexible, declarative language for describing expected behavior.
+Like unit test assertions in most of the programming languages, Expectations provide a flexible, *declarative language* for describing expected behavior.
 Unlike traditional unit tests, **Great Expectations applies Expectations to data instead of code**.

+Each Expectation is a declarative test assertion about the expected format, content, or behavior of our data under test.
+The **test assertions are both human-readable and machine-verifiable assertions**.
+Great Expectations comes with many [built-in](https://greatexpectations.io/expectations/){:target="_blank"} Expectations, and we can also develop our own custom Expectations.

 As an example, we could define an Expectation that states that a column has no null values.
 Great Expectations would then compare our data to that Expectation and report if a null value was found.

 ## Expectation Suite